Feedback Edge Sets in Temporal Graphs: Fixed-Parameter Tractability Results

-\end{itemize} The formulas expressing the existence of a temporal cycle for our four problem variants area then the following. \begin{itemize} \item Existence of a strict cycle using only time edges whose underlying edges are contained in $E' \subseteq E$:
+\end{itemize} Using these subformulas of constant size, we can now construct formulas expressing the existence of a temporal cycle for each of our four problem variants as follows. \begin{itemize} \item $\cycle_{\text{SC}}(E')$ tests whether there is a strict temporal cycle using only time-edges whose underlying edges are contained in $E' \subseteq E$: